NextSDS Logo

 Symptoms:

 Irritating to mouth, throat and stomach.
-Aspiration hazard if swallowed -- harmful or fatal if liquid is aspirated into lungs (acute).
-If swallowed, may irritate the mouth, throat and digestive system.
-If swallowed, may cause abdominal pain, stomach cramps, nausea, vomiting, diarrhoea, dizziness and drowsiness (delayed).
+Aspiration hazard if swallowed -- harmful or fatal if liquid is aspirated into lungs.
+May irritate the mouth, throat and digestive system, cause abdominal pain, stomach cramps, nausea, vomiting, diarrhoea, dizziness and drowsiness.

 ๐Ÿšจ Immediate Medical Attention Required